Brief biography of Hanumath devotees

 Sri Raghuvarya Teertharu

-He had travelled extensively throughout the country to spread the dwita philosophy.
-On an auspicious day he was given direction by the Sri Moola Rama [the deity of the mutt] that Sri Nirutti will be reincarnating in the village Swarnavadi and the child should be brought up at the Mutt.
-As per this divine direction Sri Raghuvarya Teertharu went to village Swarnavadi.
+On an auspicious day Guru was given direction by the Sri Moola Rama, the deity of the mutt that the mutt should bring-up the child born in the village Swarnavadi, since child is reincarnation of Sri Nirutti.
+As per this divine direction, Sri Raghuvarya Teertharu went to village Swarnavadi.

 Nirutti

-Nirutti, is the guardian of the south west direction of vaikunta.
-In accordance to the taratamya stotra he is the purvashrama sister of Sri Madhvacharya.
+Nirutti is the guardian of the south-west direction of Vaikunta.
+In accordance with the Taratamya stotra, he is the purvashrama sister of Sri Madhvacharya.
 Nirutti occupies the seventeenth position in the taratamya.
-In the kali yuga, Nirutti devata, who is on equal taratamya as that of Pravahi, Mithra, Tara and others was ordained to come to the earth as Sri Raghuttama teertharu.
-It may be mentioned here Nirutti is one of the thousand Nama of Sri Mukhya praana [Sri Anjaneya].
+In the kali yuga, Nirutti devata, who is on equal taratamya as that of Pravahi, Mithra, Tara, and others, was ordained to come to the earth as Sri Raghuttama teertharu.
+It may be mentioned here that Nirutti is one of the thousand Nama of Sri Mukhya Praana [Sri Anjaneya].

-In the village Swarnavati he was received with all honors.
-It is customary of the saints to accept ‘Bhiksha’ from the people who are having children.
-Sri Subba Batha was a zamindar of the village.
-He and his wife Gangabai were not blessed with any child.
-They wanted to offer Bhiksha to Sri Raghuvarya Teertharu, but the saint refused.
-But after days of persuasion the saint told the couple that he can accept their Bhiksha provided the first born male child of theirs is handed over to the mutt.
+In the village of Swarnavati he was received with all honors.
+As per the tradition, the saints accept ‘Bhiksha’ from the people who are having children.
+Sri Subba Batha, who was a zamindar of the village, and his wife Gangabai were not blessed with any child.
+When they offered Bhiksha to Guru Sri Raghuvarya Teertharu, the saint refused as per the tradition.
+But after days of persuasion, the saint told the couple that he can accept their Bhiksha provided the firstborn male child of theirs is handed over to the mutt.
 The couple took the blessing of the saint and accepted to handover the child to the mutt.
 Sri Raghuvarya Teertharu performed the pooja of Sri Moola Rama and accepted the Bhiksha offered in the house of the couple.
 The saint gave Phala Mantrakshate to the couple.

-When a male child was born to the couple Sri Subba Batha and Sri Gangabai, he was received in the golden plate without allowing the child to touch the earth.
-As vouched by the couple they gave the child to the mutt.
+When a male child was born to the couple Sri Subba Batha and Sri Gangabai, he was received on the golden plate, allowing the child not to touch the earth first.
+As vouched by the couple, they gave the child to the mutt.

 Sri Ramachandra

-The child was named as Sri Ramachandra by Sri Raghuvarya Teertharu and was brought up in the mutt.
+The child was named Sri Ramachandra by Sri Raghuvarya Teertharu and was brought up in the mutt.
 The main feed for the child was Abhishekha milk of the main deity of the mutt.
-He was in the company of many scholars of the mutt.
+The boy was in the company of many scholars of the mutt.
 When the boy attained the age of seven, as per the tradition, on an auspicious day the upanayanam was performed.

 Sri Raghuttama Teertharu

-After a year Sri Ramachandra was initiated into sanyasa under the dekshe name Sri Raghuttama Teertharu.
-Sri Raghuttama Teertharu received his initial studies directly from his guru Sri Raghuvarya Teertharu.
-After some time he studied Nyaya Sudha and Vedhantha from the learned pundit Sri Adya Varadacharya of the mutt as per the direction of Sri Raghuvarya Teertharu.
+After a year, Sri Ramachandra was initiated into sanyasa under the deksha name Sri Raghuttama Teertharu.
+Sri Raghuttama Teertharu received his initial studies directly from his Guru, Sri Raghuvarya Teertharu.
+Then, as per the direction of Sri Raghuvarya Teertharu, he studied Nyaya Sudha and Vedhantha from the learned pundit Sri Adya Varadacharya of the mutt.

 Blessing to Sri Teertharu by his Guru